sabavathvijay/Web-Application-/README.md

+# Artist Platform
-# Online Platform for Artists to showcase and sell their Handcrafted
+##  Created a Platform for Independent Artists to showcase and sell their Handcrafted Projucts  Using " Django "